eduardoprado1369/car-shop/README.md

 # Project Car Shop

 This is a back-end project which uses the principles of `OOP` to create a CRUD API to manage a Car Shop, in which users can see the existing vehicles, filter them by id, add new vehicles, update and delete existing vehicles.
-This application was fully tested using integration tests.
+The service layer of this application was fully tested using unit tests.

 # Technologies used
 * TypeScript